 Vintage trade marks may still have some goodwill, this is why someone may be interested in using them.
 The original owner is left without any legal protection, because its right has already expired or is vulnerable to cancellation due to non-use.
 Here lies the legal problem: can the original owner or its successor defend himself against a third party that picks up the earlier mark?

-It is important to differentiate between the use made by the proprietor and the use made by an unrelated third party.
+It is important to differentiate between the use made by the owner and the use made by an unrelated third party.
 In the first scenario, we talk about expensive and complex second-hand products, such as luxury watches or cars.
-Here the proprietor starts selling repaired and certified second-hand products meeting a specific market demand of refurbished products.
+Here the owner starts selling repaired and certified second-hand products meeting a specific market demand for refurbished products.
 In the second scenario, a third party wants to start a new business with a trade mark that has disappeared from the market but which is still reputed for some consumers in order to build a story for its new product.